 If you look at the clarity image provided for this diamond, you’ll see that there virtually is no obstruction.
 The region you want to focus on are the triangular sections highlighted in pink.
 These represent the eight subsections of the table facet where obstruction is likely to occur.

 Notice how the triangular sections that appear between the arrows are clear and open.
 In this instance, there are no significant signs of obstruction or light leakage.
-Obstruction is the term used to describe the little clusters of black that often appear at the base of the arrows.
+Obstruction is the term used to describe the asymmetrical triangular shape reflections that can appear in between the arrows in the middle to upper zone.
+Obstruction is not the same thing as clustering, which can occur at the base of the arrows pattern.

-Obstruction is created by slight differences in the size, shape, or alignment and indexing of the facets.
+Obstruction can result from slight differences in the size, shape, or alignment and indexing of the facets.
 Diamonds that exhibit crisp and complete patterns of hearts and arrows tend to exhibit very little obstruction.
 Whereas diamonds with a lot of obstruction almost always exhibit irregular patterns of hearts and arrows.

 This is why “optical precision” should be a critical factor in your diamond selection process.
 Higher levels of optical precision produce crisper patterns of hearts and arrows, which results in less obstruction.
 Minimizing the amount of obstruction visible under the table facet, increases the volume of light return.
 More light and open space under the table facets produces brighter, whiter looking diamonds.

-Now it is important to note that not all of the black areas that you see within the diamond are obstruction.
+Thus, it is important to remember that all of the black areas that you see within a diamond are not obstruction.
 The arrows pattern appears to be black here because the pavilion main facets are reflecting back the darker color of the camera lens.